Bailey26/hello-world/README.md

 # hello-world
-Basic "Hello World" project to get started on github.
+Basic "Hello World" repository to commit in order to get started on github.

-Updating ReadMe now.